 Tender loving care

-Frost-hardy plants, on the other hand, like Sempervivum (houseleek) and Papaver (poppy) can be planted directly in the garden where they’ll stay.
+Frost-hardy plants, on the other hand, like Sempervivum (houseleek) and Papaver (poppy) can be planted directly in the garden.

 Once all danger of frost has passed, transition your tender plants outside by introducing them to outside temperatures gradually – called ‘hardening off’.

-A pointed hand tool called a ‘dibber’ can be used to loosen compost around roots, before gently lifting seedlings out to prevent damage to their delicate stems.
-Carefully firm down and water in using a fine rose attachment on your watering can, which waters in a fine shower so not to unsettle the plants in the soil.
+A pointed hand tool called a ‘dibber’ can be used to loosen compost around roots.
+Do this before gently lifting seedlings out to prevent damage to their delicate stems.
+Carefully firm down and water in using a fine rose attachment on your watering can.
+This waters in a fine shower so not to unsettle the plants in the soil.

 Sowing straight outdoors is handy for people who don’t have space to grow seeds indoors, but you’ll need to wait until mid-spring.
 Once the weather’s warm enough, the secret to success is preparing your seedbed properly.
 It needs to be weed-free and have a crumbly texture to allow young roots to push through easily.
 Simply dig over the soil so that it’s loose to a spade’s depth, rake over to smooth the surface and give it a few days to settle before getting started.